 Recall that our goal is to transform G_1 into an expander.
 The transformation is gradual and consists of logarithmically many iterations, where in each iteration an adequate expansion parameter doubles while the graph becomes a constant factor larger and maintains the degree bound.
 The (expansion) parameter of interest is the gap between the relative second eigenvalue of the graph and 1 (see §E.2.1.1).
 A constant value of this parameter indicates that the graph is an expander.
-Initially, this parameter is lower-bounded by $\Omega(n^{-2})$, where n is the size of the graph.
-Since this parameter doubles in each iteration, after logarithmically many iterations this parameter is lower-bounded by a constant (and hence the current graph is an expander).
+Initially, this parameter is lower-bounded by $1/O(n^2)$, where n is the size of the graph, and after logarithmically many iterations this parameter is lower-bounded by a constant (and the current graph is an expander).